 American Express, Discover, MasterCard, Visa

 Tony May’s San Domenico restaurant, which closed in 2008 after a long, respectable run on Central Park South, was a stately place designed to feed 150 or so clubby, well-heeled patrons at a sitting.
 But its radically modernized successor, SD26, which opened a year later off Madison Square Park, has clearly been designed, somewhat self-consciously, with a younger, more fickle generation of eaters in mind.
 The waiters at the old joint wore white jackets with gold buttons.
 At SD26, they’re dressed in postmodernist outfits with Nehru collars.
 The old wine list was set between thick leather covers, in the traditional style.
-At SD26, it comes embedded, for the benefit of tech-savvy oenophiles, in a kind of handheld, PSP-like touchscreen device.
+At SD26, it comes embedded, for the benefit of tech-savvy oenophiles, on an iPad.
 The old room was decorated in lustrous tones of scarlet and gold.
 The new one has a darkened, disco-style wine-and-cocktail bar in the front, and what appear to be giant decorative balls of wool strung, more or less randomly, across the dining room ceiling and walls.

-Wine geeks can taste multiple wines via a fancy computer-card system in the front lounge.Ideal Meal
+Wine geeks can sample from the 8,000 bottles of wine from 1,100 different labels via a fancy computer-card system in the front lounge.Ideal Meal

-Salumi, panzanella or “uovo in raviolo,” braised beef cheeks, zabaglione.
+Salumi, “uovo in raviolo,” braised beef cheeks, zabaglione.